davegiles/salt-workshop/docs/remote_execution/README.md

 ```

 > It's left as an exercise for the reader to confirm all nodes respond
 > appropriately.
-The output is length, so we've only targeted one minion for
+The output is lengthy, so we've only targeted one minion for
 > this part of the workshop.

 Excellent!
 Let's take a look at one more remote execution use case before we